sahuang/sahuang.github.io/writeups/hkcert-ctf-2022/ring/index.md

 [1] -2  3  1  2
 ```

 I tried multiple ways to convert orthogonal to raw, one actually worked for small order polynomials, but somehow it did not work for this challenge.
 It is kinda frustrating and I almost thought I wouldn't be able to solve it.
-Luckily, my teammate `Utaha` noticed that `lm` is a linear system: for example, for the same `x`, result of $y = (0, 1, 1, 0)$ is the same as sum of $y = (0, 0, 1, 0)$ and $y = (0, 1, 0, 0)$.
+Luckily, my teammate `Utaha` noticed that `lm` is a linear system: for example, for the same `x`, result of `y = (0, 1, 1, 0)` is the same as sum of `y = (0, 0, 1, 0)` and `y = (0, 1, 0, 0)`.

 ```r
 # y = 2x^3+x^2+3x-2